 Beauty is in the eye of the beholder, so if you spot a piece of art you like, snap it up.
 Garage sale prices can allow you to decorate your walls with interesting works on a shoestring budget.
 Frames themselves can be expensive, so even if that’s the only part you like, buy it and replace the art with something else.
-Plus, you just might uncover a hidden master, and art is a collectible investment more valuable than gold.

 If you’re not a fan of the library, garage sales are the second-cheapest way to score a great read.
-Before buying, flip through the book to make sure all pages are clean and intact.
+Before buying, flip through the book to make sure all the pages are clean and intact.
 If you get lucky, you might even come across an early edition of a classic that’s worth some money.

 3. Kids’ Clothes